 - Have you had surgery to your knee, such as a total knee replacement or an anterior cruciate ligament reconstruction?

 After discussing your symptoms and medical history, your doctor will conduct a thorough examination of your knee.
 To determine the exact cause of your symptoms, your doctor will test how well you can extend, or straighten, your knee.
 While this part of the examination can be painful, it is important to identify a patellar tendon tear.

 X-rays.
 The kneecap moves out of place when the patellar tendon tears.
-This is often very obvious on a "sideways" x-ray view of the knee.
-Complete tears can often be identified with these x-rays alone.
+This is often very obvious on a side view X-ray of the knee.
+Complete tears can often be identified with these X-rays alone.

 MRI.
-This scan creates better images of soft tissues like the patellar tendon.
+An MRI creates better images of soft tissues, like the patellar tendon, than an X-ray.
 The MRI can show the amount of tendon torn and the location of the tear.
 Sometimes, an MRI is required to rule out a different injury that has similar symptoms.